 A self-professed member of the white supremacist organization National Alliance posted to the same forum: "While Minuteman is not affiliated with 'Hate Groups' (like the ones you or I belong to), most of the volunteers smell smoke and know there's a fire that needs putting out.
 This is a good opportunity to reach out to people who are 'half awake' and help them the rest of the way.
 I'm a missionary for racism and I see fertile recruiting ground!"

-"Immigration or Invasion?" the fliers read.
+"Immigration or Invasion?" the flyers read.
 "Non-Whites are turning America into a Third World slum.
 They come for welfare or to take our jobs.
 They bring crime.
 Let's send them home now!"

 One Minuteman on the Stormfront forum made his preference clear: "Personally, I'd like to send 'em back in body bags!"